-Adopting the Strategy and further developing the Regional Action Plans will comply with Resolution 13.3 Chondrichthyan Species (Sharks, Rays, Skates and Chimaeras), addressing paragraphs 7,8, 9 and 11.
+Adopting the Strategy and further developing the Regional Action Plans will comply with Resolution 11.20 on the Conservation of Migratory Sharks and Rays, addressing paragraphs 6,7,8, and 10.

 Angelsharks are caught as bycatch in a variety of fisheries across their range leading to steep declines in their populations.
 Incidental catch still remains a priority threat for Angelsharks.
 As stated in Resolution 9.18 on Bycatch, engaging with regional fisheries bodies, improving incidental catch reporting, identifying fisheries with significant incidental catch and initiating incidental catch mitigation measures will be addressed within the Action Plans.